nyffchanium/argoclima-integration/info.md

 Turn off the device and unplug it, leave it for _an unknown amount of time (1min is enough for sure)_, then try again.

 ## Credits

+The dummy server has been contributed by [@lallinger](https://github.com/lallinger).

 This project was generated from [@oncleben31](https://github.com/oncleben31)'s [Home Assistant Custom Component Cookiecutter][cookie_cutter] template.